sodadata/docs/soda-cl/numeric-metrics.md

 Numeric metrics can specify a **fixed threshold** which is not relative to any other threshold. `row_count > 0` is an example of a check with a fixed threshold as the threshold value, `0`, is absolute.
 Refer to [Checks with fixed thresholds]({% link soda-cl/metrics-and-checks.md %}#checks-with-fixed-thresholds) for details.

 Only checks that use numeric metrics can specify a **change-over-time threshold**, a value that is relative to a previously-measured, or historic, value.
 Sometimes referred to as a dynamic threshold or historic metrics, you use these change-over-time thresholds to gauge changes to the same metric over time.
 Most of the examples below use the `row_count` metric, but you can use any numeric metric in checks that use change-over-time thresholds.

-This type of threshold requires a **Soda Cloud** account.
-Soda Library pushes check results to your account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
-SodaCL can then use these stored values to establish a relative state against which to evaluate future change-over-time checks.

 The most basic of change-over-time threshold checks has three or four mutable parts: